mirko-pagliai/me-tools/README.md

 	public $components = array('Session' => array('className' => 'MeTools.MeSession'));

+Now you can generate flash messages like this:

+	$this->Session->flash('This is an error message', 'error');

 ## Paginator
 You can use the `MePaginator` helper to generate pagination controls such as page numbers and next/previous links.
 To do this, you should use this component as an alias, as follows: